martyput/MDP_book/00 Book Overview/README.md

 # Features

 All algorithms and results are illustrated with examples and applications.
-Each chapter  contains a large number of fomulation, computation  and theoretical problems and some bibliographical  remarks.
-Code (mostly in R) we used for the examples will be posted in each chapter folder.
+Each chapter  contains a large number of formulation, computation  and theoretical problems and some bibliographical  remarks.
+R Code   used for the examples will be posted in each chapter folder.
 The book uses the notation "cmax" and "arg cmax" to emphasize that when representing results in vector form, maximization is carried out componentwise.
 Moroever we introduce the concept of state-action value funcitons early on and use it throughout the book, especially in the simulation and reinforcement learning sections.